hdtodd/DNT/README.md

 1. Use the information from the `snr` catalog to update the "model+id"-label association dictionary at the beginning of the `DNT.py` code.

 ## The Monitoring Computer
+These instructions are for a Linux system.
+It should be possible to install the monitoring system on OSX as well since the software components of the monitoring system are available for Mac (not tried -- use `brew` or `port` to install the MQTT component).

 Perform these steps on the computer you intend to use to monitor the ISM-band radio signals.

 1. If you don't already have one, purchase an RTL-SDR receiver.
 Use your favorite search engine to search for "rtl sdr receiver".
 They cost about $30US.
 But be sure to get one with an antenna appropriate for your region's ISM frequency band.
 Then you simply plug it in to a USB port on your monitoring computer.